macxwhale/Feedback-Max/docs/src/components/admin/UserManagement.md

 # UserManagement.tsx

 ## Purpose
-Provides a complete interface for managing users and invitations within a specific organization's admin dashboard.
+Provides a comprehensive interface for managing users within a specific organization in the admin dashboard, including members and pending invitations.

 ## Key Functionality
-- Fetches and displays active members and pending invitations using the `useUserManagementWithInvitations` hook.
+- Fetches active members and pending invitations using the `useUserManagementWithInvitations` hook.
-- Shows key member statistics (total members, admins, pending invitations) using the `MemberStats` component.
+- Displays key member statistics using `MemberStats`.
-- Provides functionality to invite new users via the `EnhancedInviteUserModal`.
+- Provides a modal to invite new users (`EnhancedInviteUserModal`).
+- Organizes the view into tabs for "Active Members" and "Pending Invitations".
+- Renders lists of members and invitations using `EnhancedMembersList` and `PendingInvitations` components.
-- Allows updating member roles and removing members, with permission checks using the `useRBAC` hook and `useRemoveUser` mutation.
+- Handles updating member roles and removing members using mutations and hooks (`useUserInvitation`, `useRemoveUser`).
-- Organizes active members and pending invitations into separate tabs using the `Tabs` component.
+- Enforces permission checks using the `useRBAC` hook to ensure only authorized users can perform management actions.
-- Displays loading states and permission errors.
+- Displays loading states and permission denial messages.

 ## Dependencies
-- lucide-react for icons (implicitly through child components)
+- lucide-react for icons
 - `@/components/ui/*` for various UI components (Alert, Tabs)
 - `./EnhancedMembersList`
-- `./useUserManagementWithInvitations` hook
 - `./SimpleUserManagementHeader`
 - `./MemberStats`
 - `./EnhancedInviteUserModal`
 - `./PendingInvitations`
+- `@/hooks/useUserManagementWithInvitations`
-- `@/hooks/useUserInvitation` for `useRemoveUser`
+- `@/hooks/useUserInvitation`
-- `@/hooks/useRBAC` for permission checks
+- `@/hooks/useRBAC`

 ## Relationship to other files
-Used within the organization admin dashboard (`OrganizationAdminDashboard.tsx`).
-It serves as a container for various user and invitation management components and logic.
+Used within the organization-specific admin dashboard to provide user management capabilities.
+It integrates several smaller components and hooks to deliver the full functionality.

 ### Component Details
 - Props:
   - organizationId: The ID of the organization.
   - organizationName: The name of the organization.
-- State: Manages internal loading and permissions using `useRBAC` and states from `useUserManagementWithInvitations`.
+- State: Manages tab selection locally.
+Relies on hooks (`useUserManagementWithInvitations`, `useRBAC`) for data and permission states.
-- Styling: Tailwind CSS for layout and spacing.
+- Styling: Tailwind CSS for layout and styling.
-- Accessibility: Uses accessible child components and provides clear error messages for permission issues.
+- Accessibility: Uses tabbed interface for organization and provides descriptive text for sections and actions.